 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serving Alfredo sauce is rich, creamy, and ready in 15 minutes.
-Made from scratch on the stovetop, it’s enough for a generous portion over pasta, chicken, or vegetables.
+This single serving Alfredo sauce is thick, smooth, and ready in 15 minutes.
+Spoon it over pasta, chicken, shrimp, or vegetables for a quick from-scratch dinner.

 Why this Alfredo Sauce for One Recipe Works